KatvTech.com

 about us

-KatvTech grew out of a frustration shared by a small group of engineers and developers.
-We were building websites, reading the same SEO advice as everyone else, and getting the same inconclusive results.
-Nobody in the industry was testing anything properly.
-So we started doing it ourselves.
+KatvTech grew out of a shared frustration: we were building websites, reading the same SEO advice as everyone else, and getting the same inconclusive results.
+Nobody in the industry was testing anything properly, so we started doing it ourselves.

-Today KatvTech publishes controlled ranking experiments, algorithm analysis, and AEO research across three content categories.
-Our team brings backgrounds in software engineering, data analysis, and technical SEO.
-We work across multiple domains and niches, which gives us a broader testing environment than most independent researchers have access to.
+Today the team behind KatvTech covers technical SEO and experimentation, updates and recovery, and AI search optimization, bringing backgrounds in software engineering, web performance analysis, and computational linguistics.
+We test across multiple domains and niches, including outdoor recreation, personal finance, home improvement, and lifestyle content, which gives us a broader testing environment than most independent researchers have access to.

 Sana Morikofte – AEO specialist